 Activities with the family keep him going.

-“When I am not working, I enjoy spending time with my wife and one-year old baby girl.
-I also enjoy outdoor activities such as golf and tennis.
+“When I’m not working, I enjoy spending time with my wife and our daughter.
+I also enjoy outdoor activities, such as golf and tennis.
 One day, I hope to play a round of golf at Pebble Beach.”

 Call for an Appointment